-The maximum total score for the iBT is 120 with each section worth 30 points.

-- 2. be a citizen of a country where English is an official language and the language of instruction in higher education; or - 3. have successfully completed at least one year of full-time study in a degree program at a four-year US College or university.
+- The maximum total score for the iBT is 120 with each section worth 30 points. - be a citizen of a country where English is an official language and the language of instruction in higher education; or - have successfully completed at least one year of full-time study in a degree program at a four-year US College or university.

 NOTE: The current computer- and paper-based versions of the TOEFL test will be given until the iBT version is implemented in a particular location.
-Implementation should be completed by December 2006.